-The County is funding homeless prevention legal service activities in PY2018 with CDBG funds.
+The County is funding homeless prevention legal service activities in PY2019 with CDBG funds.
 Funding is also provided for a Prescription drug program for the homeless.
-We did not receive ESG funds in PY2018.

 Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.